ugoertz/kombilo/doc/manual.rst

 of that game: whenever Kombilo writes an SGF file, it will only write the game (resp. the game collection) itself.

-Kombilo creates a separate database for each folder of SGF files (not including the files in subfolders - each subfolder will get its own database).
+Kombilo by default creates a separate database for each folder of SGF files (not including the files in subfolders - each subfolder will get its own database).
 This causes problems if you have your files in very many folders (hundreds, or more), because at certain points Kombilo will try to open all database files at the same time (e.g., when checking for duplicates).
-It is better, also for the search performance, to put your games into relatively few folders.
-It should be no problem to have tens of thousands of games in one folder digested by Kombilo.
-(As a workaround upon encountering this problem, you could also increase the allowed number of open files; on linux systems, the ``ulimit`` command allows to do this.)
+In that case, please uncheck the *Create one DB per folder* option.

 .. index::
   Game records; Where to find